mmcdan13/capstone_project/README.md

 * Fields maintained for model: Zip, Ward, Primary_Type, Latitude and Longitude of incident, Arrest status (binary 1=yes), Domstic Status (binary 1=yes), Population, People/Sq.Mile, National_rank, chipotle (binary 1=yes), Safety - (1-3 ranking reflects safe, binary yes = 1)

-##
 ## Machine Learning Deliverable
+#### Description of preliminary data preprocessing
+*	In our preprocessing, the only thing we changed was converting ‘Arrest’ and ‘Domestic’ columns into ones and zeros and not encoding the other ‘object’ type columns.
+In our csv file, we also adjusted the ‘Safety’ ratings by increasing range of ‘safe’ including misdemeanors (rankings of 3 or below).
 #### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

-* For our features we used all the columns after they were encoded and dropped the target column which was 'chipotle'.
+*	Because we introduced our own ranking system, we determined that encoding our dataset was not necessary.
+We also used StandardScaler to normalize the data.
+For our feature selection, we filtered out more unnecessary columns.
+Specifically, we removed, ‘Population’, ‘Latitude’, ‘Longitude’, and ‘Ward’.

-#### Description of how data was split into training and testing sets
+### Description of how data was split into training and testing sets

-* To split our data into training and testing sets, we used the train_test_split function from sklearn package.
-By default, the package splits the dataset into 75% training data and 25% testing data.
+*	In our original model, we split the dataset using the default settings of 75% training and 25% testing.
+In our neural network, we split our dataset into 70% training and 30% testing.
+We also included a Shuffle parameter data to address the imbalance of safe/unsafe.

-#### Explanation of model choice, including limitations and benefits
+#### Explanation of model choice, including limitations and benefits.

-* For our model, we decided to use a supervised machine learning model with resampling and ensemble techniques.

-* In oversampling, its limitation is that the algorithm can be heavily influenced by outliers and lead to noisy data.
-With under-sampling, the it does not work with small dataset.
-To overcome this limitation, we used a technique that is a combination of oversampling and under-sampling techniques.

-* For ensemble technique the main benefit is that bias/variance can be reduced and most of the times thus the model is not underfitted/overfitted.
-However, this technique is also less interpretable so the output is hard to predict and explain.
+*	We changed from supervised machine learning models to a deep neural network.
+*	The main benefits of neural network are that it is flexible and can be used for both regression and classification problems and works best with lot of data points.
+*	One problem of neural network is that it is prone to overfitting.
+Adding too much nodes and hidden layer will overtrain our model.
+Additionally, is is computationally very expensive and time consuming to train models.
+#### Description of how they have trained the model thus far, and any additional training that will take place
+*	In our first hidden layer we added two to three times the number of nodes as input features.
+With six input features, we put 15 nodes in the first hidden layer and 10 layers in the second hidden layer.
+Additionally, we added a dropout layer to prevent overfitting.
+In our hidden layers we also using ‘relu’ activation function and ‘sigmoid’ activation function in our output layer.
+These activation functions were used because they are commonly used in classification problems.
+To train the model, we increased the batch size during the fitting process to hyper train our model and then lowered it at our final training.
+Finally, we lowered the epoch from 100 to 50.
+#### Description of current accuracy score Additionally, the model obviously addresses the question or problem the team is solving.
+*	With the deep neural network model, we have an accuracy of 99.8%.
+Our model predicts whether the presence of chipotle is determined by crime and population demographic data.

 ## Database Deliverable